Netherlands Embassy in Turkey

 - Seven projects to strengthen local human rights.

-The few NGOs and civil society organisations that still operate in Turkey, heavily compete with each other for space, leading to a few new ideas, a competitive atmosphere and little inclusion of young people.
-As a result, young people have limited chances of developing themselves in this area and contributing to a society they want.
+The few NGOs and civil society organizations that still operate in Turkey, heavily compete with each other for space, leading to a few new ideas, a competitive atmosphere and little inclusion of young people.
+As a result, young people have limited chances of developing themselves in this area and contributing to and leading in a society they want.
 It also leads to pressure on activists, frequently leading to burnouts.

-The ACT Academy aims to offer a positive response to the global trend of polarisation, by focusing on peaceful societal change.
-25 sparkling young people were selected to enter into an 18-month learning programme.
-Participants came from different sectors, topics and regions across Turkey, to maximise diversity and to inspire a change in perspective for all.
+The ACT Academy aims to offer a positive response to the global trend of polarization, by focusing on peaceful societal change.
+25 sparkling young people were selected to enter into an 18-month learning program.
+Participants came from different sectors, topics and regions across Turkey, to maximize diversity and to inspire a change in perspective for all.

 The result was that space was opened for young people to decide what they wanted to do and how they wanted to do it.
 Seven leadership projects were started by the participants to strengthen human rights in Turkey, including a children’s library, facilitating Deep Democracy conversations between professionals and volunteers, ‘cooking up dialogue’ with female refugees, and new ways of learning using the internet.